How to Measure Employee Performance: Metrics, Methods, and Tools for Performance Evaluation and Assessments

 Goals are vital to performance because good goals help engage employees in their work.
 This should be a collaborative process versus you assigning them goals that might not align with their work.
 You want the employee to come out of goal-setting thinking, "I want to do that" instead of "I have to do that."

 When creating the goals, start by defining each OKR meaning to reflect the positive change you want to see.
-Next, you can break down each goal into smaller points.
+Then break down each goal into smaller, achievable milestones.

-Don’t forget that you should set some soft metrics to measure intangible factors.
-To be able to do it accurately, you should set at least five aspects.
-These can include behaviors, attitudes, skills, knowledge, and administrative areas.
+It's a good idea to set a handful of soft metrics to measure intangible factors.
+To increase accuracy, set at least five aspects.
+Common metrics include: behaviors, attitudes, skills, knowledge, and administrative areas.

 One of the main ways to assess your employees is to see how productive they are and what their quality of work is like.
-Generally speaking, productivity is easier to gauge than work quality.
-This is because employee productivity is about how big or frequent the output is.
+Generally speaking, productivity is easier to gauge than work quality simply because it is easier to quantify.

 For example, an employee might produce more reports than his peers in a week.
 However, that doesn’t necessarily mean those reports are of quality.